elijahc/emu/README.md

   preprocess
 ```

-...or, if the emu package was installed system-wide (see Installation), the emu cli tool
+...or, if the emu package was installed system-wide (see Installation), the `emu` cli tool is added to your `PATH`

 ```bash